-The company operates in North and South America, Europe, the Asia Pacific region, and Africa.
-Recent statistics show that the North American segment remains by far the most profitable, with over three million units sold in the region in 2013 - more than double the number of vehicles sold that year in Europe, the next-biggest market.
-Although the Ford Focus was one of the best-selling cars in the world in 2015, the stiff competition Ford faces from manufacturers such as General Motors, Toyota, and Honda has slowly decreased Ford’s global market share since 2000.
+The company operates in North and South America, Europe, the Asia Pacific region, as well as Africa.
+Recent statistics show that the North American segment remains by far the most profitable, with nearly three million units sold in the region in 2017 - most of which was sold in the United States.
+Although the Ford F-Series was one of the best-selling car and light truck models in the world in 2017, the stiff competition Ford faces from manufacturers such as General Motors, Toyota, and Honda has slowly reducedFord’s global market share since 2000.

 Ford’s subsidiaries include the Lincoln Motor Company as well as its own Ford Motor Credit Company, which helps provide financing, leasing, and insurance to and through its dealers.
 Ford Credit helps facilitate the purchase of new and used vehicles by retail customers, rental companies, and government entities, along with making it possible for dealerships to improve their facilities.
 The financial sector of Ford generated around 11.1 billion U.S. dollars of the 156.8 billion U.S. dollars of revenue that the Ford Motor Company earned in 2017.